Shareef Abdur-Rahim: Personal life

 Abdur-Rahim and his wife Delicia have two children: a son Jabri, and a daughter, Samiyah.
-Jabri Abdur-Rahim is (as of 2019) rated as an ESPN Top 30 player in the high school Class of 2020 and committed to play for the Virginia Cavaliers under Tony Bennett.
-He has since transferred to the University of Georgia.
+Jabri Abdur-Rahim was rated as an ESPN Top 30 player in the high school Class of 2020 and committed to play for the Virginia Cavaliers under Tony Bennett.
+He has since transferred to the University of Georgia and subsequently the Providence Friars.

 Abdur-Rahim has started his own foundation, the Future Foundation, which provides after-school and other support services for youth at-risk in Atlanta.
 On television, Abdur-Rahim has appeared on an episode of The Jamie Foxx Show with fellow NBA players Gary Payton and Vin Baker.
 After retiring, Abdur-Rahim returned to U.C.
 Berkeley, graduating with a degree in sociology in 2012 with a 3.8 GPA.
 Abdur-Rahim earned an MBA at the University of Southern California Marshall School of Business in 2016.

+Shareef's brother, Amir, died on October 24, 2024, age 43.
+At the time, Amir was the head coach for the USF Bulls men's basketball team, and had been coach of the Kennesaw State Owls men's basketball team for the previous four seasons.

 Abdur-Rahim is referenced in the Latyrx song "The Quickening (The Wreckoning Part II)", from their 1997 album The Album.